FlyingTNT/MobileRobotics/Mapping/README.txt

 associated with the central body of the e-puck.
 Visually, the lower body will turn green.
 At this point, our code will direct the robot to our determined shortest path.
 The LED will remain on until the robot reaches the end.

-## [FILE NAME FOR BACKUP].py
+## wall_follower.py
-For the purposes of the competition, the [FILE NAME FOR BACKUP].py is our fallback solution.
+For the purposes of the competition, the wall_follower.py is our fallback solution.
 The code simply follows the left wall until it reaches the end.
 There robot begins searching for the end as soon as the code begins to run, so there isn't any physical indicators when it begins/ends.